pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 **First Girl:**
   - MP
   - Thrash
-    - If you run out of mega punches without killing the first poke just Thrash you will be 25% to hit yourself on the last poke
+    - If you are out of MP just Thrash you will be 25% to hit yourself on the last poke

 **Bug Catcher:**
 - BB